digipost/digipost-useragreements-api-client-java/docs/_v2_x/2_invoice.md

 	final Agreement agreement = agreementResult.getAgreement();
 } else {
 	switch (agreementResult.getFailedReason()) {
-		case UNKNOWN_USER: //User does not hav a Digipost account case NO_AGREEMENT: //No agreement exist for user
+		case UNKNOWN_USER: //User does not have a Digipost account case NO_AGREEMENT: //No agreement exists for user
 	}
 }
 ```